Grammy Nominees

-The Grammy Nominees is a series of various artists compilation albums celebrating the best of the music industry.
-Albums are released before the airing of the annual Grammy Awards.
-All of the songs on the albums are Grammy nominated in the year released.
-The first one of these albums was released in 1995 and has been released every year since.
-Each one through the 2007 edition has been certified Gold by the Recording Industry Association of America (RIAA), while the 1996 and 2000 editions have also been certified Platinum.

-Other Grammy series albums have also been attempted for rap (1999–2001) and Latin music (1998–2005) nominees.
+The Grammy Nominees was a series of various artists compilation albums, released from 1995–2020, celebrating the best of the music industry.
+Albums were released before the airing of the annual Grammy Awards.
+All of the songs on the albums were Grammy nominated in the year released.
+Other Grammy series albums were briefly issued for rap nominees (1999–2001) and Latin nominees (1998–2005).

-No CD had been released since 2020.
+Each regular album from 1995 through to the 2007 edition was certified Gold by the Recording Industry Association of America (RIAA), while the 1996 and 2000 editions were certified Platinum.
+After 25 years, the release of Grammy compilation CDs was stopped due to the declining interest and sales of physical media.

 1995

 1995 Grammy Nominees is the first edition of the long-running series and covered the top contenders for the 37th Annual Grammy Awards.
 Released on February 7, 1995, it entered at number twenty-six on the Billboard 200 chart.